Boom in on-demand video added into UK inflation benchmark

 The ONS also said it had removed DVD recorders from the CPI basket because more people are catching up on their viewing online or with set-top boxes that record onto a hard disk.

-Britain's on-demand TV and film subscription services are dominated by Netflix, British Sky Broadcasting BSY.L, Amazon and Tesco's blinkbox (TSCO.L).
+Britain's on-demand TV and film subscription services are dominated by Netflix, British Sky Broadcasting, Amazon and Tesco's blinkbox.

 (Editing by Stephen Powell)